awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

  Experiment with your workload to get a sense of whether individual SQL statements can take advantage of parallel query\.
 Then use the following monitoring techniques to help verify how often parallel query is used in real workloads over time\.
 For real workloads, extra factors such as concurrency limits apply\.

-## Monitoring Parallel Query<a name="aurora-mysql-parallel-query-monitoring"></a>
+## Monitoring parallel query<a name="aurora-mysql-parallel-query-monitoring"></a>

- In addition to the Amazon CloudWatch metrics described in [Monitoring Amazon Aurora DB Cluster Metrics](Aurora.Monitoring.md), Aurora provides other global status variables\.
+ In addition to the Amazon CloudWatch metrics described in [Monitoring Amazon Aurora DB cluster metrics](Aurora.Monitoring.md), Aurora provides other global status variables\.
 You can use these global status variables to help monitor parallel query execution\.
 They can give you insights into why the optimizer might use or not use parallel query in a given situation\.
 To access these variables, you can use the `[SHOW GLOBAL STATUS](https://dev.mysql.com/doc/refman/5.7/en/server-status-variables.html)` command\.
 You can also find these variables listed following\.

  A parallel query session isn't necessarily a one\-to\-one mapping with the queries performed by the database\.
 For example, suppose that your query plan has two steps that use parallel query\.
 In that case, the query involves two parallel sessions and the counters for requests attempted and requests successful are incremented by two\.